Why host an event at ACU?

 - Students, Learning and Teaching – ACU pursues excellence in all areas of teaching and provides its students with a distinctive, responsive and relevant learning experience.

 - Research – ACU is a world-leading research university in its areas of specialisation and has a culture of research excellence that is aligned to its Identity and Mission.

-- Corporate Services – ACU has a culture of performance.
+- Corporate Services – ACU has a culture of performance and service excellence.